 3.2.
 Parallel Garbage Collector

-It's the default GC of the JVM, and sometimes called Throughput Collectors.
+It’s the default GC of the JVM from Java 5 until Java 8 and is sometimes called Throughput Collectors.
 Unlike Serial Garbage Collector, it uses multiple threads for managing heap space, but it also freezes other application threads while performing GC.

 If we use this GC, we can specify maximum garbage collection threads and pause time, throughput, and footprint (heap size).